yash-sharma1/docs-site/docs/api-reference/cli.md

 # Binance Chain Command Line Interface(CLI) Reference

-Binance Chain CLI is one of our ways to access Binance Chain.
+Binance Chain CLI is one of ways to access Binance Chain.

 Binance Chain CLI can be used as a local wallet, you can manage your keys via Binance CLI.
 You can add a new key or restore your key from mnemonic words.
 And you can list your keys and show specified key info.

 With Binance Chain CLI, you can send transactions to Binance Chain, like placing order, transferring token, issuing token and so on.
-Actually you can do almost everything you can do with our web wallet.
+Actually you can do almost everything you can do with Binance Chain web wallet.
+What is more, you can propose to list trading pairs and join chain governance.

-In addition to that, you can do some simple queries through CLI.
+In addition, you can do some simple queries through CLI.
 For example, you can query your account's balance, transaction detail by transaction hash and etc.

 ## Where can I download the Binance Chain CLI?